 All employment agreements are concluded in writing, and they must clearly outline the terms and conditions of employment, including:

 - Contract type (trial, fixed term, or unlimited)

 - Working hours

 - Date of employment commencement

-Part-time employees are entitled to the same employment conditions and terms as full time employees performing identical or <similar work.
+Part-time employees are entitled to the same employment conditions and terms as full-time employees performing identical or similar work.

-Fixed Term vs Indefinite Term Contracts
+Fixed-Term vs Indefinite Term Contracts in Poland

 In Poland, a fixed-term employment contract ends on an agreed-upon calendar date or when a specific event, such as the conclusion of a project, occurs.
-Fixed term contracts can be renewed between the same parties up to three times, but the total duration of employment may not exceed 33 months.
+Fixed-term contracts can be renewed between the same parties up to three times, but the total duration of employment may not exceed 33 months.